 Processing the sensor data

-The Arduino sketch uses the real time clock data to save the sensor data every 15 seconds into an internal variable array and once every minute this is sent via a HTTP POST to a processing page located on one of our web servers.
-The ASP.net page checks all the data is valid and then inserts this into a MS SQL 2008 database.
+The Arduino sketch uses the real-time clock data to save the sensor data every 15 seconds into an internal variable array and once every minute this is sent via an HTTP POST to a processing page located on one of our web servers.
+The ASP.net page checks all the data is valid and then inserts this into an MS SQL 2008 database.

-Once the data is on the server it can be used and filtered in may ways to show either near realtime reports or historic data.
+Once the data is on the server it can be used and filtered in many ways to show either near real-time reports or historic data.